 They have been fearless in expanding to areas where their competitors have no tread, including into hunting gear.
 They have taken on stalwart hunting manufacturers and are gaining ground, especially with young hunters who recognize the brand and already own other Under Armour products.

-Under Armour’s Infil Ops GORE-TEX ankle boot is a real contender for mountain hunting.
+Under Armour’s HOVR Dawn WP hunting boot is a real contender for mountain hunting.
 When you are up in the mountains, gasping in that thin mountain air, every ounce of gear works against you.
-Your gear needs to be lightweight, and these are practically weightless at less than 40 oz. for the pair!
+Your gear needs to be lightweight, and these are practically weightless at less than 35 oz. for the pair!

 Just as important as the weight is form.
-The Infil was designed with professional basketball shoes as a blueprint.
-The shaft is lined with GORE-TEX for complete water repulsion, yet the high abrasion textile upper is very flexible and laces up to perfectly conform to your feet and ankles.
+The HOVR Dawn takes the HOVR cushioning from their running shoes and incorporates it into these hunting shoes.
+The seams are welded for complete water repulsion, yet the high abrasion textile upper is very flexible, breathable, and laces up to perfectly conform to your feet and ankles.

-The roots of their soles are athletic shoes, but the outsoles are all boot, employing Vibram® MegaGrip rubber soles and a molded rubber toe cap to protect from abrasion.
+While the roots of the insoles are athletic shoes, the rubber outsoles have a molded rubber toe cap to protect from abrasion.

-- Built using proven technology from the athletic shoe industry, these boots are made to conform tightly to your feet, preventing blisters and weary feet.
+- Built using proven technology from running shoes, these boots are made to conform tightly to your feet, preventing blisters and weary feet.

-- Extremely light, modeled closely after the modern generation of duty boots used by the armed forces.
-These are made for people who are going to put a lot of long, arduous miles on them.
+- Extremely light and made for people who are going to put a lot of long, arduous miles on them.

-- The top is an athletic shoe, but the lower is all boot with a solid rubber outsole.
-Many lightweight hunting boots use a foam outsole with key contact points being rubberized, but those do not seem to hold up well.
-Vibram® outsoles are proven effective and are replaceable if necessary.
+- While many lightweight hunting boots use a foam outsole with key contact points being rubberized, which do not seem to hold up well, these outsoles are full rubber with beefy lugs.

-The Under Armour Infil has all the makings of an excellent mountain boot.
+The Under Armour HOVR Dawn WP has all the makings of an excellent mountain boot.
 It is very light, waterproof, and built to conform to the wearer’s foot.